Great Allegheny Passage Biking & Hiking

-Great Allegheny Passage Biking & Hiking

 Laurel Highlands, Pennsylvania rail trail: industry transformed into recreation.

 Rail trail biking and hiking along the Great Allegheny Passage is ideal for anyone wanting to blend a "take it at your own pace" adventure with breathtaking scenery and, literally, a journey through history.
 Little wonder, then, that this breathtaking trail that runs through Laurel Highlands, Pennsylvania is included in the national Rail-Trail Hall of Fame.

 The longest rail trail in PA, The Great Allegheny Passage consists of 150 miles of unpaved converted rail line and is open only to non-motorized vehicles.
-It stretches south/southeast from just outside Pittsburgh to Cumberland, Maryland.
+It stretches south/southeast from Pittsburgh to Cumberland, Maryland.
 There, the Great Allegheny Passage rail trail connects with the C&O Canal towpath, extending all the way to the Georgetown district of Washington, D.C. for a total length of 334.5 miles.